AlphaSerpentis/Discord-Brewer/terms_of_service.md

 Data collected by the bot is used to provide its services and improve the bot.
 We do not sell your data to third parties.
 Data shared externally is only to Discord and OpenAI, and is only used to provide the bot's services.

 ### Deletion of Data
 Data pertaining to guilds are automatically deleted if the bot is removed from the server.
+User-specific data is only stored temporarily to provide the bot's services, and is deleted after the service is completed.

-Additionally, you may request for your data to be deleted by contacting us at [contact@alphaserpentis.dev](mailto:contact@alphaserpentis.dev).
+Additionally, you may request for your data to be manually deleted by contacting us at [contact@alphaserpentis.dev](mailto:contact@alphaserpentis.dev).
 Please provide the following information in your request:
 - Your Discord ID (required to verify ownership)
 - User/Guild ID(s) to be deleted from our records